 Managing Side Effects of Radiation Therapy

-At NYU Langone, radiation oncologists can help to alleviate common side effects, such as fatigue, nausea, diarrhea, irritation in the bladder and rectum, and a loss of sexual responsiveness.
+At NYU Langone, radiation oncologists can help alleviate common side effects, such as fatigue, nausea, diarrhea, irritation in the bladder and rectum, and a loss of sexual responsiveness.
 Our supportive and integrative health services can also help you manage these and other side effects that may arise, depending on the location of the tumor, both during and after treatment.